polychromatic/polychromatic-docs/pages/faqs.md

 ### Is Windows or macOS supported?

 Not right now, but this an ambition in the distant future.
-For OpenRazer users, see below for alternates.
+OpenRazer users, see below for alternates.

 ### Are other LED peripherals supported, such as Logitech or Corsair?